codalogic/exodep/README.md

 ## subst

-The `subst` command substitutes exodep variables into a named file.
+The `subst` command substitutes exodep variables contained in a named file.
+For example, it can be used to customise a downloaded makefile.

 The format of the command is: